Non-urgent Blood Tests Delayed (Sept 2021)

 We are therefore delighted to welcome the following new staff to our team to help "improve the health and well-being of those we care for":

-- Dr Pierre Mason, a very experienced GP with a special interest in diabetes (December 2020)
+- Dr Dishan Manoharan, a very experienced GP with a special interest in the care of the elderly (July 2021)